Food / Wellbeing

 Hearthe, Stanmore

-Known for: dog-watching, an airy, open-plan sitting space, and enough baked goods to last.
+Known for: dog-watching, open-plan sitting space, and ample baked goods.

 Halfway between a cake shop and a cafe, Hearthe houses all of their fresh, daily-baked goods in an open-display window festooned with white veiling.
 After gawking at their display, you can make your selections inside and also place orders for any seasonal cakes they've been baking in-house.
 I personally favour their truffle salami foccacia with rocket and chives.